-- 1 Press the up and down key to adjust the Emissivity. - 2 Press the up key to turn the laser on or off and the down key to turn the backlight on or off. - 3 Press the MODE button to change MAX/MIN/DIF/AVG. - 4 In the measuring time, if the Type-K thermocouple is connected, the Type-K data will displays in the lower left quarter automatically.
-In this time, cannot change MAX/MIN/DIF/AVG. - 5 To set values for the High Alarm (HAL), Low Alarm (LAL) and Emissivity (EMS), press and hold the MODE button until the appropriate code appears in the display, press the UP and DOWN buttons to adjust the desired values
+- 1 Press the up and down keys to adjust the Emissivity. - 2 Press the up key to turn the laser on or off and the down key to turn the backlight on or off. - 3 Press the MODE button to change MAX/MIN/DIF/AVG - 4 To set values for the High Alarm (HAL), Low Alarm (LAL) and Emissivity (EMS), press and hold the MODE button until the appropriate code appears in the display, press the UP and down buttons to adjust the desired values.)